-Aon monitored CVS Caremark's compliance with this requirement in an audit entitled Prescription Drug (Rx) Audit Findings-Financial Guarantees.
-Aon presented this audit's results to the state in May 2021.
-The pharmacy audit scope period was for pharmacy claims processed for the state account from January 1, 2019 through December 31, 2019.
+Aon monitored CVS Caremark's compliance with this requirement in an audit entitled 2020 Prescription Drug (Rx) Audit Findings-Financial Guarantees dated May 2022.
+Aon presented this audit's results to the state in June 2022.
+The pharmacy audit scope period was for pharmacy claims processed for the state account from January 1, 2020 through December 31, 2020.

-Auditors reviewed the National Drug Codes (NDC) received and matched them with their internal data (purchased from MediSpan) to ensure that CVS Caremark used valid NDCs for claims adjudication.
+Auditors reviewed the National Drug Codes (NDC) received and matched them with their internal data (purchased from Medi-Span) to ensure that CVS Caremark used valid NDCs for claims adjudication.
 Auditors then used the NDCs to verify that the Average Wholesale Prices (AWP) that CVS Caremark used were correct as a basis of the pricing for each claim (based on the date the claim was processed).
-According to the analysis performed "...auditors did not find any issues related to the usage of the NDCs."
-Additionally, no duplicate payments were noted, and no issues were noted with the retail pricing algorithm, where auditors confirmed that lower of Usual and Customary (U&C) applied as expected.
+According to the analysis performed "...auditors did not find any issues related to the usage of the NDCs, and no material issues were noted in the auditors' review of AWP."
+No duplicate payments were noted, no issues were noted with compounds or paper claims, and no issues were noted with the retail pricing algorithm, where auditors confirmed that lower of Usual and Customary (U&C) applied as expected.